CommonAccord/Cmacc-Org/Doc/S/About/Conference/Stack/CRUD_0.md

 Ti=CRUD

+0.sec=This lists a few operations on Cmacc Files.
+This is only a start, and may be incorrect, but the idea will be apparent.
+If there are a few canonical operations, then they can interoperate well, even when implemented in different applications and via decentralized access.

 1.Ti=Create

 1.sec=Create: i) an empty File with a user-determined name so the use can start a new editing exercise; ii) from a File, create a new File with the current File referenced at the bottom (extending, revising the current File).